ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Change/endpoint_get_changes.md

 For additional attribute field type MULTI_LINE_TEXT searches, different values can be  separated with an asterisk.

-For additional attribute field types DROP_DOWN & FIXED_DROP_DOWN searches, different values can be separated with a semi\-colon.
+For additional attribute field types DROP_DOWN & FIXED_DROP_DOWN searches, different values can be separated with a semi-colon.

-When using a semi\-colon to separate values in a FIXED_DROP_DOWN search, note that the semi\-colon will always act as an OR.
-This is relevant when performing a Multi\-Select search.
+When using a semi-colon to separate values in a FIXED_DROP_DOWN search, note that the semi-colon will always act as an OR.
+This is relevant when performing a Multi-Select search.

 For example with FIXED_DROP_DOWN, multiselect = True: GET /Items?J1L49Y281EVDWFUXRSCZ=Option 1;Option 2 will return all Items where the FIXED_DROP_DOWN contains Option 1 OR Option 2 \(or both\).
 On the other hand FIXED_DROP_DOWN, multiselect=False: GET /items?J1L49Y281EVDWFUXRSCZ=Option 1;Option 2 will return all Items where the FIXED_DROP_DOWN equals Option 1 OR Option 2.